loick111/homebridge-rfxcom-accessories/README.md

 #### RFY (Somfy RTS)

-RFY Somfy RTS can control blinds, awning, ...
+RFY Somfy RTS can control blinds, awning, ...\

-You need to associate first your RFXCOM to the wanted device with an external tool.
+You need to associate first your RFXCOM to the wanted device with an external tool.\

-You can use Domoticz to setup your RFXCOM or the official tool running only on Windows.
+You can use Domoticz to setup your RFXCOM or the official tool `RFXMngr` running only on Windows.

 ```json
 {